-The normal qualification for admission to the MA programme is an upper second class honours degree.
+- The normal qualification for admission to the MA programme is an upper second class honours degree.
 Other qualifications, however, may be acceptable and the School of Arts welcomes mature students.
 Students taking the MA degree may or may not have previous experience of our subjects.
-While knowledge of a relevant Asian or African language is not a requirement, for some courses it is an advantage for admission (see individual course descriptions for details).
-It is possible to include an element of language training within the MA programme by taking an Asian or African language as one of the two ‘minor’ courses.
+While knowledge of a relevant Asian or African language is not a requirement, for some modules it is an advantage for admission (see individual module descriptions for details).
+It is possible to include an element of language training within the MA programme by taking an Asian or African language as one of the two ‘minor’ modules.
 This option may be particularly desirable for those intending to progress to the PhD, who do not already have the necessary language skills.

 Months of entry

 This programme draws upon the strength of the School of Arts as a centre for the study of the art, music and media of Asia, Africa and the Middle East, and their global diasporas.
-Students select courses from across the school, developing a cross-discipline understanding of the arts, broadly conceived.
+Students select modules from across the school, developing a cross-discipline understanding of the arts, broadly conceived.
 They have the option of specialising in a particular interdisciplinary field, such as popular music and film in the Middle East; art, archaeology and music of the Silk Road; or music, media and development in Africa.

 The School of Arts is a unique concentration of experts in the art, music and media of the non-Western world, unsurpassed in scale and reach by any other institution worldwide.
 Students benefit from the unparalleled knowledge and enthusiasm of staff whose work combines disciplinary rigour and innovative interdisciplinary exchange.
 Teaching is consistently informed by and contributes to the research of members of staff.
-Students can select from courses in other departments, taking advantage of SOAS’s unrivalled expertise in the languages, history, religions and cultures of Asia and Africa.
+Students can select from modules in other departments, taking advantage of SOAS’s unrivalled expertise in the languages, history, religions and cultures of Asia and Africa.

 The MA Arts of Asia and Africa provides students with expertise in the History of Art and/or Archaeology, Music and/or Media of Asia, Africa and the Middle East.
 Postgraduates progress to work in arts, culture and heritage roles, including employment in museums, galleries and the creative and cultural industries.
 The transferable skills that they acquire enable them to forge careers in a range of other fields across the world.
 The programme is also an excellent foundation for MPhil/PhD research.